 This abridged review presents a brief account of the performance of the education system in comparative perspective.
 It provides suggestions and consolidated recommendations for improvement at the system level in teacher development, curriculum development, assessment and examinations, as well as in areas like ICT in education and technical and vocational education.
 It provides useful insights for other countries based on Malaysia’s formation of high quality human resources as part of its“Vision 2020”.
 An updated technical annex provides a useful methodology to carry out an education policy review in the context of Education 2030.

 Reforms and policy analysis

 The Education 2030 Framework for Action places great emphasis on quality, inclusiveness and equity.
-Access to education remains high up in the national agenda of many countries, but the SDG4-Education 2030 will require governments to maximize the use of existing policy levers for change.
+Access to education remains high up in the national agenda of many countries, but the targets for education in 2030 will require governments to maximize the use of existing policy levers for change.

 Over the past two years, UNESCO has been closely monitoring three of these levers:

-- Governance: Reinforcement of education governance is needed as traditional governmental approaches to education face an increasing number of challenges ranging from privatization to internationalization.
+- Governance: Governance must be reinforced as traditional governmental approaches to education face an increasing number of challenges ranging from privatization to internationalization.